Noah-R/Mulligan-Decider/README.md

 Some functions also use MTGJSON set files, which are available at https://mtgjson.com/downloads/all-sets/

 This project is basically complete, but I'm not sure how to deploy it, because TensorFlow won't let me set a memory limit for CPU, so it tries to eat all of the cloud host's RAM and the host kills it.
-It works great on localhost though, download it, `pip install -r requirements.txt`, and `flask run` at the base directory if you want to try it.
+It works great on localhost though, for now if you want to try it, download and unpack the zip, navigate to it from command prompt, `pip install -r requirements.txt`, `flask run`, and connect to localhost:5000.

 ## Room for expansion
     Create a neural network to predict mulligan win rates